highlightxyz/generative-art/FAQ.md

 The key here is `const startDate = new Date(1704067200000);` That number (1704067200000) is the amount of seconds from `Monday, January 1, 2024 00:00:00`.

 A quick note here.
 You might be thinking right now: "Hey, but this means its new year somewhere, but for me this could be 6 hours late (or early)".
 Yes you are correct.
 It depends on what you value more, local or global time.
 If for example you create an artwork and you want this artwork to change its background color each day after the mint went live, you care about the global time.
-The mint went live at exactly that second and 60 _ 60 _ 24 seconds later, 24 hours have passed.
+The mint went live at exactly that second and `60 * 60 * 24` seconds later, `24` hours have passed.
 No matter what the local time was.

 Unless you want your artwork to look different depending on the timezone you are in (which might be a fun idea!) you do not want to use relative time.

 ## How to check different tx params when developing

 While developing you want to check all the possible situations your artwork might find itself in.
-What happens if there was a batch mint, what happens if the user minted over 100 tokens, what happens if the gas price was high etc. This of course depends on which of these variables you depend on, but you get the idea.
+What happens if there was a batch mint, what happens if the user minted over 100 tokens, what happens if the gas price was high etc. This of course depends on which of these variables you rely on, but you get the idea.

 The simplest way is to just set the `URL` params, just like it's described here: [README](README.md) (Testing values section).
 But that might be too tedious and not very flexible.
 In the near future we will provide better tooling (and build processes) that will alleviate that pain, but in the meantime you can directly edit code in `hl-gen.js` file: